 A. My late uncle was a very well-known bird watcher in the south west of England and was my mentor.
 Growing up in such a rural community in Wales surrounded by fields and woods, I literally had nature on my doorstep.
 Wildlife has always really captivated me.

 Q. There must have been quite a contrast between that wooded landscape and Shetland?

 A. Yes, there is a difference in the landscape and geography but coming from a small village in South Wales and moving to somewhere like Shetland, you discover that rural communities are the same anywhere in the world.
 The community spirit in Shetland is what I love about the place.

 Q. What made you decide to set up Shetland Wildlife?

 A. In the 1990s I was based in Shetland, but I was working as a naturalist guide and photographer in Alaska and British Columbia with Grizzly and Black Bears and also in Arctic Canada with Polar Bears.
-Part of my work was acting as an eco-tourism consultant to tour businesses overseas, so it seemed logical to go ahead and set up something similar in Shetland.
-We were running small scale trips in the 1990s in between my work overseas, but in 1999 we pretty much formed the company as it stands today – and have never looked back!
+Part of my work was acting as an eco-tourism consultant to tour businesses overseas.
+It seemed logical to go ahead and set up something similar in Shetland.
+We were running small scale trips in the 1990s in between my work overseas.
+However in 1999 we pretty much formed the company as it stands today – and have never looked back!